markmead/old.markmead.dev/content/shopify/alpine-add-to-cart-shopify-api.md

 ### Cart Store

-This not only holds the add to cart function, it also holds all the store data in it's `data` variable which can be accessed with `$store.cart.data` in HTML or with `Alpine.store('cart').data` in a JavaScript.
+This not only holds the add to cart function, but it also holds all the store data in its `data` variable which can be accessed with `$store.cart.data` in HTML or with `Alpine.store('cart').data` in a JavaScript.

 The function to set the value of this variable is not shown in this example, but here is how it would look: